Miloš Vučević: Second term

 In the 2016 local elections, SNS won 41% of the popular vote in Novi Sad.
 After the elections, Vučević became vice-president of SNS alongside Marija Obradović, Marko Đurić, and Milenko Jovanov.
 In June, Vučević sought to create a new local government coalition; he formed a coalition including SNS, SPS, LSV, and the Green Party.
 The City Assembly re-elected him as mayor of Novi Sad in July 2016.
 His investiture vote was approved by 52 councillors, while 22 voted against.
-Srđan Kružević from the United Serbia was elected his deputy.
+Srđan Kružević from United Serbia was elected his deputy.
 The new local government was dubbed "the most Novi Sad coalition without an ideology" (Najnovosadskija koalicija bez ideologije).

 The City Assembly of Novi Sad voted in September 2016 to lower the salary of mayor of Novi Sad and other highly positioned officials.
-A month later, Vučević and Mirović, now the president of the government of Vojvodina, signed a document on joint investments into public infrastructure of Novi Sad, including the reconstruction of the University Campus, the expansion of Saint André Road, and the construction of a new building for the Radio Television of Vojvodina.
-In March 2017, Novi Sad established cooperation with Siemens.
+A month later, Vučević and Mirović, now the president of the government of Vojvodina, signed a document on joint investments into public infrastructure of Novi Sad, including the reconstruction of the University Campus, the expansion of Szentendre Road, and the construction of a new building for the Radio Television of Vojvodina.
+In March 2017, Vučević signed a letter of intent on cooperation with Siemens, on behalf of the city.
 A protest opposing the demolition of a city park was organised in May.
 In response, Vučević cancelled its demolition.
 A month later, Vučević was suggested as a candidate for the next prime minister of Serbia.
 In the same month, he signed a charter on gender equality.
 Later in December, Vučević's statement on the independence of the judiciary regarding the acquittal of former minister Predrag Bubalo was criticised by judges and the High Council of the Judiciary.

 In August 2018, Vučević suggested the demolition of SPC Vojvodina (SPENS).
 This proposal was met with public backlash.
 In 2019, he backtracked the decision due to not obtaining public support.
 With the presence of Aleksandar Vučić and Johannes Hahn, the Žeželj Bridge was opened in August 2018.
-Vučević unveiled the Peter I Statue in November.
-A month later, Novi Sad and Istočno Sarajevo established cooperation regarding culture, sports, and economy.
+Vučević also unveiled the Peter I Statue in November.
+A month later, Vučević met with the mayor of Istočno Sarajevo, announcing that the two cities would establish cooperation regarding culture, sports, and economy.
 In 2019, Novi Sad was the European Youth Capital.
-Novi Sad's database servers were hacked in March 2020.
+The database servers of Novi Sad's city administration were hacked in March 2020.